M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Tools/Visual-Studio/index.md

 ## Visual Studio Vault Application Framework project template

 The Vault Application Framework 22.12 project template was released in late 2021, and can be used to create applications for M-Files 20.5 upwards.
-A [detailed walkthrough shows how to use the VAF 2.3 template](Template).
+A [detailed walkthrough shows how to use the template within Visual Studio](Template).

 ## Legacy templates